The Venus Flytrap is a plant most fascinating.

-The issue with terrariums here is that soil more readily compacts over time inside a terrarium, and is more liable to develop mineral deposits.
+The issue with terrariums here is that soil more readily compacts over time and is more liable to develop mineral deposits.

 > Solution: Honestly, I’d recommend just picking up some specialist substrate.
-One point to mention, however, is that Flytrap soils often contain peat moss.
+However, one point to mention is that Flytrap soils often contain peat moss.
 Do your best to avoid these substrates, as the use of peat moss has a devastating effect on the environment.